-Kansas has among the most gun-friendly laws in the United States.
-Adults who are at least 21 years old don’t need permits to carry guns in public or in their cars, either openly or concealed—and concealed handguns are allowed in most places in the state.
-However, some people aren’t allowed to have certain types of weapons, and there are a few restrictions on carrying and using firearms and other dangerous weapons.
-Read on for details.
+Kansas is among the most permissive states when it comes to concealed and open carry laws in the United States.
+Adults who are at least 21 years old don't need permits to carry guns in public or in their cars, either openly or concealed—and concealed handguns are allowed in most places in the state.

 It's also a class A misdemeanor to carry a loaded gun on your body or within reach in a vehicle while you're under the influence of alcohol or drugs, unless you: